 So here’s how my potty training experience went down.
 We began the process of potty training fairly suddenly but also flexibly when my normally poop-oblivious 19-month-old began to ask for her poopy diaper to be changed immediately after dirtying herself.

-Get my FREE guide to getting started with potty training here!
+Get my FREE guide to getting started with potty training by entering your email at the bottom of the page!

 At first, I kept her in diapers and just began sitting her on the potty a few times a day and encouraging her to pee, rewarding her when she actually did.
 After a few days, I got more intentional and began taking her to the potty every hour or so.